 Cuvette Cleaning Solution 5: Good for heavy metals and stubborn contaminants

 Soak cells in 50% sulfuric acid 2M and 50% DI water.
-Cells can be safely be soaked for 20 minutes.
+Cells can safely be soaked for 20 minutes.
 Remove cells from bath and thoroughly rinse with water.
 Let air dry.
 Also, aqua regia can be used for heavy metals.

 Cuvette Cleaning Solution 6: good for ORGANIC molecules